SohailSTFC/MFEM_OxfordNanoSystems/README.md

 This application is dependant on MFEM, METIS/PARMETIS, HYPRE, MPI (OpenMPI was used) and a C-compiler (GCC was used) however these are straight forward to install.

+# Sample problem 1:
+A sample 2-D problem without any kind of shield around the plate to regularise the local field.
+The electrodes are set to 3.0v and the plate is set to 0.0v, the outer boundary has a no-flux boundary conditions ($\vec{n} \cdot \vec{J} \equiv 0.0  $)